CNMS Major Options

 Choosing a major in college can be stressful but it is important to know that you have time, you have options, and you have the help of the CNMS Advising Team.
-One of the benefits of a natural science degree is that many (though not always all) of the introductory, first-semester classes remain the same regardless of your specific life science major selection.
+One of the benefits of a CNMS degree is that many (though not always all) of the introductory, first-semester classes remain the same regardless of your specific STEM major selection.
 This allows you to have some credit time/space to reflect on your specific interests and aptitudes while letting those considerations guide your decision.
 It is also often just as important to consider post-graduate plans such as ensuring that a major will provide the academic background necessary for professional or graduate schools.

 The Biology Bachelor of Arts and Bachelor of Science majors at UMBC focus their coursework in six major research areas: cell, computational, developmental, evolutionary, molecular, and plant biology.
 Related areas of interest also include immunology, genetics, and neuroscience.